 Soundstage also refers to a speaker’s ability to create atmospheric sound.
 Even the background noises behind dialogue or action scenes are clearly perceptible and deepen the sense of immersion.

-Neutrality & Refinement
+Flawless Neutrality and Refinement

 Neutrality and refinement refer to a speaker’s ability to sound as close to the real thing as possible.
 Does a human voice sound exactly like a human voice, or more robotic?
 Does the pluck of a guitar string, the roar of an engine, or the soft vocals of a female vocalist come through accurately and faithful to how the original artist or producer intended?